 There is no way to prevent hyperthyroidism.
 However, with prompt recognition and treatment, high levels of thyroid hormone can be returned to normal levels in the body.
 With regular medical care and monitoring of hyperthyroidism, many people live active, normal life spans.

-Hyperthyroidism may be treated with medications called beta blockers, which can minimize some ...more treatments »
+Hyperthyroidism may be treated with medications called beta blockers, which can minimize some symptoms ...more treatments »

 Symptoms of Hyperthyroidism